-I’m wrong that people do not care for me.
+I’m wrong that people do not care about me.
 If I do care for others I get the love back from them.
 I learn whatever I give to the world, it comes back to me.

 I go out of the house.
 I take a long walk.
 I breathe in and out the air mindfully.
 I observe people walking down the road.
 I watch the clear sky and the large trees at the corner of the street.

 I walk slowly and calmly.
 The waves of negative emotions begin to settle down.
-I come in the present moment.
+I come to the present moment.
 The world which looked evil to me now has become an internal part of me.
 I begin to feel bliss.

 I return to home.
 I again play the Jaapji and sit at my study table.
-I read few pages from the A Long Walk To Freedom by Nelson Mandela.
+I read a few pages from the A Long Walk To Freedom by Nelson Mandela.
 I read the author’s struggles and how he overcomes it.
-Indeed, Nelson Mandela was one among the greatest leaders on the earth.
+Indeed, Nelson Mandela was one of the greatest leaders on the earth.

 My problems are nothing as compared to his.
 I look at the portrait of Guru Nanak.
 I bow before him and feel gratitude.
 God has already given me a lot.
 With the help of Him, I will continue my journey.
 I cannot see him, but his blessings are always with me.

 I meditate.
 I get the goosebumps.
 I’m aware of his presence.
 And with each passing moment, I feel a lot better.